Ted Sarandos: Netflix (1999–present)

 Sarandos uses algorithms at Netflix to predict what programs viewers will want to watch prior to producing them.
 His personal algorithm focuses on 30% judgement (as a highest priority), with 70% focused on a base of data.
 He also said that the focus is on the audience, and that there is no programming grid – or appointment linear-based television – that is typically used by traditional TV networks.
-Barometers of success are if the audience completes watching the show, the timeframe within which they finish watching a series if there is social media buzz by critics and fans.
+Barometers of success are whether the audience completes watching the show, the timeframe within which they finish watching a series, and whether there is attention from critics and fans.
 Sarandos said that the preference is for a show to run for multiple seasons and build a fan base.
-Sarandos believes the model allows the viewer to be in control, and to watch only the content they enjoy.
-He said Netflix aggregates audiences over a very long period of time, where Netflix can tell if a show will be successful by using a regression model that tells Netflix, based on the first hour of viewing, how successful the show will be over the life of its license.
+Sarandos believes the model allows the viewer to be in control and to watch only the content they enjoy.
+He said Netflix aggregates audiences over a very long period of time, where Netflix can tell if a show will be successful by using a regression model.

 Sarandos has been outspoken about discarding or not holding important traditional network models.
-Although historically a big broadcast TV fan, he describes the model as now becoming archaic.
+He describes the broadcast TV model as archaic.
 Sarandos said he sees the new model as a way to prioritize the needs and desires of the consumer.
 International reach and long tail, niche appeal is also an important part of the business model.
-The spend is typically a large upfront payment, with no back-end fees to talent and creators, especially of original content that Netflix owns.
-Sarandos said that he sees the Netflix brand as being based on personalization, that it was a deliberate choice on the part of Netflix to focus on providing diverse content that would appeal to the tastes of a broad base of viewers – one that would not be focused on a marquee show that Netflix would be known for, but quality shows that would appeal to different audiences.
+The spend is typically a large upfront payment, with no back-end fees to talent and creators, especially of original Netflix-owned content.
+Sarandos said he sees the Netflix brand as being based on personalization, that it was a deliberate choice on the part of Netflix to focus on providing diverse content that would appeal to the tastes of a broad base of viewers – one that would not be focused on a marquee show that Netflix would be known for, but quality shows that would appeal to different audiences.

 Sarandos has said that he sees Netflix as a digital product, where the balance between distributing physical bits of content versus streaming digital content would be cheaper as both broadband and Netflix grew.
-The shift away from the DVD business came from this evaluation of new model focused on streaming and includes original programming, which is one of the main responsibilities of Sarandos' work at Netflix.
+The shift away from the DVD business came from this evaluation of a new model focused on streaming and original programming.
 During the 2016 Television Critics Association presentation, Sarandos said he expects the amount Netflix spends on original programming to rise considerably.